 It allows school staff preparing the return to check its accuracy and completeness before passing it to the headteacher.
 In addition to summarising FSM, funded hours, number of pupils with SEN, it also contains information about persistent absenteeism.
 This is the only opportunity to check the data before it is used by the DfE for funding purposes and published in performance tables.
 Once the data has been submitted to the DfE it will be deemed to have been authorised by the headteacher.

 Uploading and submitting your return

-Census returns are uploaded by schools into COLLECT via the DfE secure access system.
+Census returns are uploaded by schools into COLLECT via DfE sign-in.
 Please refer to the guidance to assist with the process on uploading, entering notes at return level and submitting your return.
 DfE notepad entry guidance will be released by the DfE.

-Schools are strongly encouraged to load a file output from their MIS into the COLLECT familiarisation blade.
-This will allow schools to double check that all the required data is being output correctly from their MIS into the summer census return.
-It will allow schools to check whether any validation errors or queries are generated against their data when loaded into COLLECT which need to be resolved before the collection goes live.
-This will be especially important for any schools completing the summer school census for the first time.
+The test site is now available for schools to use until 4pm on Friday 12 January, at which point the blade will be removed and cleared out in advance of the start of the live collection on Thursday 18 January.
+Schools are strongly advised to load a test file from their management information system (MIS) into COLLECT during the testing process.
+This will allow schools to check that all the required data is being output correctly from their MIS into the Autumn census return and whether any validation errors or queries are generated against their data when loaded into COLLECT, which need to be resolved before the collection goes live.

-Guidance for completing your census return will be available for all RM Integris schools on the Census page of S4S.
-Please remember you must be logged in to S4S to view this information.
+Guidance for completing your census return will be available for all Integris schools on the Census page.

 Get Information About Schools (GIAS)

-As part of the move to secure access, schools and academy users will be reminded to check their GIAS record on a periodic basis.
-If you see a reminder displayed within secure access you should access GIAS and check your details are up-to-date.
+Schools and academy users will be reminded to check their GIAS record on a periodic basis.
+If you see a reminder displayed within DfE sign-in you should access GIAS and check your details are up-to-date.

-After making any amendments they simply click apply and then confirm.
-If their record is already accurate they simply click 'My establishment record is up-to-date'.
+After making any amendments simply click apply and then confirm.
+If the record is already accurate then simply click 'My establishment record is up-to-date'.